 Third Normal Form (3NF)

-Third typical structure (3NF) goes one substantial above and beyond:
+The third typical structure (3NF) goes substantially above and beyond:

 - Meet every one of the prerequisites of the second ordinary structure.

-- Remove segments that are not subordinate upon the essential key.
+- Remove segments that are not subordinate to the essential key.

 Fourth Normal Form (4NF)

 At last, the fourth ordinary structure (4NF) has one extra prerequisite:

 - Meet every one of the necessities of the third ordinary structure.

 - A connection is in 4NF in the event that it has no multi-esteemed conditions.